-In May 2016, Burnby Hall Gardens started a three year Heritage Lottery funded project (HLF) thanks to a £634,800 grant funded by National Lottery Players.
-This exciting project to restore the Lake and Rock Garden, design a learning zone, and recreate an Edwardian Potting Shed on site, will ensure that this beautiful location can be enjoyed for generations to come.
+In May 2016, Burnby Hall Gardens commenced a three year Heritage Lottery funded project (HLF) thanks to a £634,800 grant funded by National Lottery Players.
+This exciting project to restore the Lake and Rock Garden, design a learning zone, and recreate an Edwardian Potting Shed on site, was completed in July 2019 and will ensure that this beautiful location can be enjoyed for generations to come.

-The Upper Lake at Burnby Hall was first constructed in 1904 by the local Pocklington Firm Allison’s.
-The Upper Lake is similar to a lido design and was built by hand using ropes, pullies and horses.
+The Upper Lake at Burnby Hall was first constructed in 1904 by a local Pocklington firm called Allison’s.
+The Upper Lake is designed in a step pattern going from shallow edges to a deeper section in the centre and was built by hand using ropes, pulleys and horses.

-As the lake is now over 100 years old, the edges have started to deteriorate, with large cracks and holes becoming visible.
-Over the Autumn and winter period 2017/2018, we will be repairing the edges of the Lakes which will improve the overall aesthetic appeal, ensuring that the waterlilies and fish stock are safeguarded for future generations.
+With the Upper Lake being over 100 years old, it had begun to deteriorate, with large cracks and holes becoming visible around its edges.
+Over the Autumn and winter period 2017/2018, these were repaired to improve its overall aesthetic appeal, reduce leakage, and ensure that the waterlilies and fish stock are safeguarded for future generations.

-In the Potting shed area we have also built three waterlily propagation tanks.
-In the Spring of 2018 we will start to cultivate new and existing varieties of Hardy Waterlilies in order to continue the horticultural excellence of Burnby Hall Gardens for future generations.
+In the Potting Shed area, we have also built three waterlily propagation tanks for the cultivation of new and existing varieties of Hardy Waterlilies, with the intention of continuing the horticultural excellence of Burnby Hall Gardens for future generations to enjoy.

 Here are a couple of videos documenting the early developments of the Golden Jubilee Restoration Project, funded thanks to National Lottery Players.

 This footage was filmed and edited by amateur dronist, Peter Knowles, and provides a really good illustration of the early work that was completed.